ankitadhandha/notes.srid.ca/Imported-From-Private-ZK/emanote/emanote Project.md

 Like [[ka Project]], architecture work done on emanote may carry over to neuron (see [[Hybrid rewrite-refactor]]).

-This website you are viewing is served by emanote.
-Emanote is in active development; you can access its source code [here](https://github.com/srid/emanote).
+Emanote is in active development (I use it for private Zettelkasten); you can access its source code [here](https://github.com/srid/emanote).

 (Started on #[[2021-01-26]])